Basra prison incident: Main incident

 Muhammad al-Waili denounced the event as "barbaric, savage and irresponsible".

 Second incident

-As part of Operation Sinbad, on 25 December 2006, British troops from The 1st Battalion The Staffordshire Regiment raided the Al Jameat station, killing seven gunmen and freeing 127 prisoners being held by Shia militias there.
+As part of Operation Sinbad, on 25 December 2006, British troops from The 1st Battalion The Staffordshire Regiment raided the Al Jameat Police Station, killing seven gunmen and freeing 127 prisoners being held by Shia militias there.
 They then blew up the building.
 A British Army spokesperson stated that the 127 prisoners freed had been tortured and that there were fears that they were about to be executed.